-The resulting support bundle will be located at /etc/hyperscale/hyperscale-support-.tar.gz inside the container.
-This means the tar file is generated under path which is mapped to /etc/hyperscale in docker-compose file and is directly accessible from Hyperscale VM.
+The resulting support bundle will be located at /etc/hyperscale/hyperscale-support-\\\.tar.gz inside the container.
+This means the tar file is generated under a path that is mapped to /etc/hyperscale in docker-compose file and is directly accessible from Hyperscale VM.